Blessed are those who mourn for they shall be comforted. Mt 5:4

 "In pastoral ministry we must accompany people, and we must heal their wounds."
 Pope Francis- September 19, 2013

 The Need: Often, the first place a grieving person looks for help is their church.
-Today, despite the need, many Catholic churches do not have the resources to devote to a ministry that provides significant help for their bereaved parishioners.
-As a result, with faith being such an important part of the mourning process, many Catholics are forced to look to non-Catholic churches for grief support programs.
-We are grateful for Catholic Parishes who recognize the need to offer vibrant programs of hope for those who are mourning the loss of a loved one, and for those who can't, we are here to help.
+Today, despite the need, many catholic churches do not have the resources to devote to a ministry that provides significant help for their bereaved parishioners.
+As a result, with faith being such an important part of the mourning process, many Catholics are forced to look to non-catholic churches for grief support programs.
+We are grateful for catholic churches who recognize the need to offer vibrant programs of hope for those who are mourning the loss of a loved one, and for those who can't, we are here to help.

 "It sounds like you are really trying to help those who are mourning in our Church...this is definitely a program that is needed."
 Matthew Kelly-Best Selling Author.